gmc-code/PC-microbit-micropython/docs/classes/pixel_class.rst

     #.
 Modify the code to use a default **brightness** of 6.
     #.
 Modify the code to use a **brightness** of 3 when the led is turned on in the **for-loop**.
     #.
 Modify the code to use a **brightness** of 1, 3, 5, 7, 9 for each led from left to right.
 DO this by incrementing a counter called **brightness_val**.
     #.
 Modify the code to use ``brightness_val_list = [9, 7, 5, 3, 1]`` to store the led brightnesses for the 5 leds from left to right.
-Use the zip function to zip the led lsit and the brightness lsit.
+Use the zip function to zip the led list and the brightness list.
 Then loop though the zipped list to display the leds with decreasing brightness.

     .. dropdown::
         :icon: codescan